clearlinux/clr-installer/scripts/InstallerYAMLSyntax.md

 ## Users
-A set of user accounts can be created at the time of installations.
+A set of user accounts can be created at the time of installation.

 Item | Description | Required?
 ------------ | ------------- | -------------